-Your department can add quota for individual users at http://www.itap.purdue.edu/facilities/auth/uniprint.html.
-You will need a valid fund number for the quota supplement to be charged.
+Complete the form Request for Additional Print Quota.
+You will need a valid Departmental fund number for this quota supplement to be charged against.
 The tool is for supplementing individuals, not for supplementing groups or classes.

 If a department or unit would like to subsidize printing for their student workers, we have the capacity to do so.
 In some cases, the business unit will have printers that are used for administrative purposes and will not be under the quota system.
 In this instance, student workers will not be charged when they print.